(Reuters) - A cloud of volcanic ash drifting eastward from Iceland has halted flights across northern Europe, causing widespread disruption.

-The aircraft landed safely on three engines but the incident prompted new flight procedures and international exercises. * On December 15, 1989, all four engines failed again when a KLM jumbo jet flew into a cloud that turned out to be volcanic ash while en route from Amsterdam to Anchorage, Alaska.
-The engines resumed working and the damaged plane landed safely.
+The aircraft landed safely on three engines but the incident prompted new flight procedures and international exercises. * On December 15, 1989, all four engines failed again when a KLM jumbo jet from Amsterdam flew into a cloud that turned out to be volcanic ash while descending to Anchorage, Alaska.
+The engines resumed working and the plane landed safely but badly damaged.

 That incident was blamed on lack of sufficient information provided to the crew, the Flight Safety Foundation says.

-The incident came just six weeks after European authorities carried out the first of two 2010 exercises for just such an event, aimed at preventing a catastrophe due to volcanic dust.
+The incident came just six weeks after European authorities were scheduled to do the first of two 2010 exercises for such an event, aimed at preventing a catastrophe due to volcanic dust.